Pixelguin/P4G-CEP-docs/docs/troubleshooting.md

 ----

-### Reloaded-II isn't reading the right Apps/Mods folders.
+### Reloaded II isn't reading the right Apps/Mods folders.

 Reloaded II keeps a file in AppData (ReloadedII.json) that tracks a single folder each for Apps, Mods, and Plugins.
-This is necessary for its functionality, but it means **you can only have one Reloaded-II folder on your computer**.
+This is necessary for its functionality, but it means **you can only have one Reloaded II folder on your computer**.

 * To reset Reloaded II's folder paths, delete every Reloaded II folder on your computer except the one you want to keep, then launch the remaining **Reloaded-II.exe**.